mrd-T/mini_redis/Readme.md

 We welcome contributions for developing SDKs in other programming languages.

 ## Lab Construction
 I have a plan to make this project a step-to-step Lab like `CMU15445` or `MIT 6.824`.
-If you are interested in this project, please feel free to join us.
+If you are interested in this project, please feel free to contact me by emial: xwdtoni@126.com.

+Besides, the branch `lab-dev` is a development branch for the lab construction.

 # License
 This project is licensed under the MIT License.